Get my tips and tricks to make this delicious and refreshing matcha bubble tea (boba tea) at home without any fancy tools.

 - 4 cups water

-- MAKE DARK BROWN SIMPLE SYRUP.
-Combine hot water and dark brown sugar until sugar dissolves.
+- Boil 1/4 cup water and stir dark brown sugar until it dissolves.
 Set aside.